Addition theorems for Ziegler pairs of hyperplane arrangements: Generic hyperplanes

 The hyperplane $H:\{y-z=0\}$ is algebraically generic with respect to the generators $\theta_2$ and $\theta_3$.
 This hyperplane is however not algebraically generic with respect to the basis $\theta_E, \theta_2, \theta_2+\theta_3$ as $(\theta_2+\theta_3)(y-z)\in S(y-z)$. \end{example}

-In the case of combinatorial generic hyperplanes in rank $3$, the notion of algebraically generic hyperplanes is however independent of the chosen minimal generators. \begin{lemma} Let $\A$ be an essential arrangement in $\CC^3$ and let $H\notin \A$ a combinatorially generic hyperplane with respect to $\A$.
+In the case of a hyperplane arrangement in rank $3$, a generic hyperplane is also algebraically generic for any minimal set of generators. \begin{lemma} Let $\A$ be an essential arrangement in $\CC^3$ and let $H\notin \A$ be a generic hyperplane with respect to $\A$.
 Let $\theta_E,\theta_2,\dots,\theta_s$ be a minimal set of generators of $D(\A)$.
 Then $H$ is also algebraically generic with respect to $\A$ and the generators $\theta_E,\theta_2,\dots,\theta_s$. \end{lemma} \begin{proof} This follows immediately from Lemma~\ref{lem:comb_generic} (2). \end{proof}

 In the scenario of successive conings, we deduce the following corollary.